RohinMahesh/databricks_production_ml_system/README.md

 ## MLOps Service

-The MLOps Service consists of 2 scheduled pipelines that leverages the outputs of the Data Engineering Service and the Machine Learning Service to validate the integrity of the data assets and detect any data drift.
-The data quality validation and drift detection pipelines will be integrated into downstream CI/CD/CT and alerting functionalities.
-These pipelines will store HTML artifacts in Blob and DBFS for downstream consumption.
+The MLOps Service consists of 1 scheduled pipelines that leverages the outputs of the Machine Learning Service to detect any data drift and subsequently trigger model retraining.
+This drift detection pipeline will be integrated into downstream CI/CD/CT and alerting functionalities.

 Details for the MLOps Services and its components can be found in the "mlops_service" folder:
-1. Data Quality Validation Pipeline: upstream data quality validation framework for relevant data assets.
-This is scheduled to run on a daily cadence.
-    - data_quality_validation.py
-2. Drift Detection: drift detection framework to calculate distributional shifts in our ARDS and trigger model retraining.
+1. Drift Detection: drift detection framework to calculate distributional shifts in our ARDS and trigger model retraining.
 This is scheduled to run on a monthly cadence.
     - drift_detection.py

 ## Orchestration